 Chemicals Causing Hearing Loss: Ototoxins

-Many common chemicals can cause hearing loss, tinnitus, deafness and vertigo, with people often unaware of the health risks despite being at risk of exposure.
+Indeed, many ototoxins, commonplace chemicals, cause hearing loss, tinnitus, deafness and vertigo.
+Surprisingly, people are often unaware of the health risks despite being at risk of exposure.

 Ototoxic chemicals, which can be found in substances such as paints, thinners, degreasers, glues and engine exhaust, travel through the blood stream once they have entered the body and can result in damage to the auditory nerves or the cochlear in the inner ear.

-The prevalence of combined noise and chemical exposure in workplaces is one of the reasons why research into chemical-induced hearing loss has only started to receive increased attention in recent decades.
+Subsequently, the prevalence of combined noise and chemical exposure in workplaces is one of the reasons why research into chemical-induced hearing damage has only started to receive increased attention in recent decades.

-Exposure to both noise and ototoxins increases the likelihood of hearing damage however Australian exposure standards have not yet been revised to take this into consideration.
+Naturally, exposure to both noise and ototoxins increases the likelihood of hearing damage.
+However, Australian exposure standards have not yet been revised to take this into consideration.

-Until standards are updated, the Managing Noise and Preventing Hearing Loss at Work Code of Practice recommends that the daily noise exposure for workers with a dual noise and chemical exposure is reduced to 80 decibels or less (the maximum exposure is usually 85 decibels) and that audiometric testing and information on ototoxins is provided to workers.
+Until standards are updated, the Managing Noise and Preventing Hearing Loss at Work Code of Practice recommends that the daily noise exposure for workers with a dual noise and chemical exposure is reduced to 80 decibels or less (the maximum exposure is usually 85 decibels).
+Moreover, audiometric testing and information on ototoxins must be provided to workers.

 Regardless of noise exposure, the Code of Practice recommends workers with an airborne exposure to ototoxins of 50% or more of the chemical’s exposure standards should receive an annual audiogram.

-If there is no air monitoring, then annual audiograms should be carried out when exposure is difficult to estimate, ventilation efficiency is unknown or when workers report health concerns that may be due to ototoxins.
+If there is no air monitoring, then employers need to carry out annual audiograms.
+For instance, when exposure is difficult to estimate.
+As well as when ventilation efficiency is unknown.
+Or lastly, when workers report health concerns that may be due to ototoxins.

 Ototoxic Substances and Their Symptoms

-Ototoxins enter the body by inhalation, skin absorption and ingestion.
-Those which can be absorbed through the skin are considered particularly hazardous because of the increased exposure risk.
+Additionally, ototoxins enter the body through inhalation, skin absorption and ingestion.
+Not to mention, those which can be absorbed through the skin are considered particularly hazardous because of the increased exposure risk.

-Some symptoms that indicate this might be occurring are headaches, dizziness, blurry or changed vision, feeling lightheaded or weak.
+In fact, symptoms that indicate this might be occurring are headaches, dizziness, blurry or changed vision, and feeling lightheaded or weak.
 Likewise, mobility issues manifest and include an inability to walk or walking with legs far apart to steady yourself, difficulty moving your head, problems walking in the dark and feeling a ‘fullness’ in the ear.

 Dangerous Industries and Risk Reduction

-Dangerous industries include painting, boat building, construction, furniture making, printing, metal, fibreglass and leather production, aircraft maintenance, fuelling vehicles and aircraft, radiator repairs and pesticide spraying are also occupations that have high exposure to ototoxicity.
+As an illustration, dangerous industries include painting, boat building, construction, furniture making, printing, metal, fibreglass and leather production.
+Similarly, aircraft maintenance, fuelling vehicles and aircraft, radiator repairs and pesticide spraying are also occupations that have high exposure to ototoxicity.

-In this light, applying controls like substitution, isolation and local ventilation are some controls which should be applied to prevent or reduce harmful exposure, with personal protective equipment (PPE) appropriate to the chemical, such as face masks or gloves, used to reduce skin and respiratory absorption where other measures are insufficient.
+In this light, applying controls like substitution, isolation and local ventilation prevent or reduce harmful exposure.
+Of course, personal protective equipment (PPE) appropriate to the chemical, such as face masks or gloves. should be worn.
+Ultimately, PPE reduce skin and respiratory absorption where other measures are insufficient.

-Other control measures which can be implemented include substituting water-based products instead of solvent-based products, education about the chemicals being used and their risks, and following all the safety directions for the specific chemical in use.
+Furthermore, implementing more control measures is possible.
+For example, substituting water-based products instead of solvent-based products.
+Another, education about the chemicals being used and their risks, and following all the safety directions for the specific chemical in use.

 |Note: italics indicates that the substance can be absorbed through the skin|